-- To a blender add tomatoes, jalapeno, chicken stock, salt and garlic.
+- To a blender add tomatoes, jalapeno, chicken broth, garlic and salt.
 Puree until smooth.

-- Spread out the tortilla chips in a casserole dish.
-Pour tomato sauce over the chips, making sure to cover them pretty evenly.
+- Spread out the tortilla chips in a casserole dish or oven safe skillet.
+Pour tomato sauce mixture over the chips, making sure to cover them pretty evenly.

 - Top with cheese.
 Bake for 10 minutes, or until cheese is melted.

 - Serve topped with sliced avocado and other optional toppings.

 Adapted from Cooking Light

 Amount Per Serving Calories 374Total Fat 25gSaturated Fat 7gTrans Fat 0gUnsaturated Fat 15gCholesterol 62mgSodium 424mgCarbohydrates 22gFiber 4gSugar 2gProtein 19g

 Nutrition Disclaimer: All information presented on this site is intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information shared on dinnersdishesanddesserts.com should only be used as a general guideline.